 Worshiping at OSLC

 OSLC’s services offer two distinct expressions of Lutheran worship, each solidly grounded in Lutheran preaching and theology.
 The Traditional Service is at 9:00 a.m. each Sunday, in the Nave.
-The Heartsong Service is at 11:15 a.m. each Sunday, in the Fellowship Hall.
-Each service features a sermon by Senior Pastor Jim Nipper, or by Associate Pastor Ed Myers.
+The Heartsong Service is at 11:15 a.m. each Sunday, also in the Nave.
+Each service features a sermon by Senior Pastor Jim Nipper.

 The Heartsong Service